 A load board is a website that matches freight shippers (and brokers) with carriers.
 Shippers and brokers post loads that need hauling.
 Likewise, owner-operators and fleets can post their available capacity.
 Load boards allow shippers and carriers to find each other and enter commercial agreements to move the freight.
+This article covers:

 - Matching a load with a trucker